No merle french bulldogs

 "Merle French Bulldogs - Making Money off Misery ...
 These cross bred dogs carry a very high price tag - much higher than the best bred French Bulldog from health tested, well bred litters.
 Worse than the scam being perpetrated on the public is the fact that Merles equal misery in far too many cases. ...
 What do you imagine happens to all of the abnormal, deaf, blind or disfigured puppies that are a by product of producing a handful of Merle French bulldog puppies healthy enough to be offered for sale?"

 How are these dogs being registered?

-What's to stop backyard breeders breeding merle to merle and falsifying the papers and then registering the puppies?
-There are no checks in place to prevent this.
 For the sake of our breed, be vigilant and report any breaches to your state controlling body.
 Unfortunately "greed" has come before the breed for too many people.
 Do your bit and say "No" to all highly undesirable colours.